 - You can actually see what you're doing and mosquitoes and ticks are off duty.

 - Eliminate hard to mow spaces like sharp angles of bed borders to decrease lawn maintenance.

 - Adding ground cover to connect individual trees and shrubs can create an attractive, larger bed.

 - Avoid heavy traffic on dormant lawns

 - Dry grass is easily broken and the crown of the plant may be severely damaged or killed.

 Trees, Shrubs & Groundcovers

-- Prune fruit trees and woody ornamentals that bloom on current season growth, such as althea, buddleia, crepe myrtle, hydrangea and vitex.
+- Prune fruit trees and woody ornamentals that bloom on new growth, such as althea, buddleia, crepe myrtle, hydrangea and vitex.

-- Save the spring-bloomers until just after they've bloomed, and remember to follow proper pruning techniques.
+- Do not prune spring-bloomers until just after they've bloomed, and remember to follow proper pruning techniques.